nasa/ziggy/README.md

 ## Who maintains Ziggy?

 Ziggy is still maintained by members of the Kepler and TESS team who are based at NASA Ames Research Center.
+You can [Contact Us](doc/user-manual/contact-us.md).

 ## License